-I’m sure you can imagine what I was thinking, but I will tell you anyways.
+I’m sure you can imagine what I was thinking.
 I thought about how embarrassing it was to have a toddler throwing an epic meltdown in public.
-I thought about how everyone was looking at me, wondering what in the world possessed this child to throw such a tantrum.
+I thought about how everyone was looking at me, wondering what in the world possessed this child to throw such a temper tantrum.

 These are the days I pray that onlookers don’t think I’m the world’s worst mom.
 I pray they know that I empathize with my toddler’s very big emotions more than anyone.
 I pray they know I really am trying here.

-Raising a strong willed child will do that to you—encourage you to pray.
+Raising a spirited toddler will do that to you—encourage you to pray.
 Encourage you to try harder.
 And motivate you to empathize.
-Parenting a strong willed child forces you to see things through the eyes of a little boy who just wants to be like mommy.
+Parenting a spirited toddler forces you to see things through the eyes of a little boy who just wants to be like mommy.
 A little boy who just wants to live life like a free spirit.

 He wants to climb on the counter.

 Throw food in the air.

 Eat a little bit of dirt every once and a while.

 Most days a raising spirited child will test your patience to no end.
 You will do all the right things: Convey empathy and patience, use positive parenting, offer choices yet firm consequences, limit screen time, play intentionally and so much more.